sysfsss/cc/README.md

 This function allows you to analyze your bash command history to provide insights into your most frequently used commands.
 It can handle three different formats of the history:

-  - History with a timestamp and a day of the week.
+  - History with a timestamp and a day of the week:

-  ( Example: 37 Friday 2023-05-19T00:33:39-0500 docker run --rm -it kalilinux/kali-rolling )
+    `37 Friday 2023-05-19T00:33:39-0500 docker run --rm -it kalilinux/kali-rolling`

-  - History with just a timestamp
+  - History with just a timestamp:

-  ( Example: 69 2023-05-19T00:34:57-0500 echo "ILoveCandy" >> /etc/pacman.conf )
+    `69 2023-05-19T00:34:57-0500 echo "ILoveCandy" >> /etc/pacman.conf`

-  - History without a day of the week or a timestamp.
+  - History without a day of the week or a timestamp:

-  ( Example: 420 dstat -plsgrindmycat )
+    `420 dstat -plsgrindmycat`

 The cc command also offers a few options that control its output, providing you with various ways to view your command history: